Bob Armstrong

 Joseph Melton James (October 3, 1939 – August 27, 2020) was an American professional wrestler, better known by his ring name, "Bullet" Bob Armstrong.
 In the course of his career, which spanned five decades, Armstrong held numerous championships throughout the Southeastern United States.
 His four sons, Joseph Scott, Robert Bradley, Steve and Brian Girard, all became wrestlers.

 Early life

 Joseph Melton James was born in Marietta, Georgia on October 3, 1939.
 When he was a child, Joseph James's father took him to see Gorgeous George wrestle.
 The young James was impressed and intrigued by the flamboyant performer.
-As a young man, James served in the United States Marine Corps in the early 1960s and was stationed in Korea.
+As a young man, James served in the Marine Corps in the early 1960s and was stationed in Korea.
 During his recruit training in Marine Corps Recruit Depot Parris Island on Parris Island, South Carolina, James was named Honor Man.
 After leaving the military, he began working for the Fair Oaks (later Cobb County) Fire Department as a firefighter in 1962.